Adilius/PYTHON-REST-API-SCRATCH/README.md

 # PYTHON-REST-API-SCRATCH

-RESTful API using HTTP server in Python from Scratch with no external libraries
+RESTful API using HTTPServer and BaseHTTPRequestHandler in Python from Scratch with no other external libraries